Independence is about the right of people in Scotland to decide their own future

 And as we move to that greener future, with a world-leading target of reaching net zero carbon emissions by 2045, few countries on earth have our abundance of natural resources.

-And Scotland produces enough renewable electricity to power almost the entire country.
+Scotland already produces enough renewable electricity to power almost the entire country.

 We export high quality produce and goods